-- 5.22 An asset under construction (AUC) is an asset an entity is currently constructing, which is not yet being used for its final intended purpose. - 5.23 The cost of an AUC is determined using the same cost measurement principles above.
+- 5.22 AUC refers to any long-term asset that is in the process of being constructed or developed.
+These assets are not yet ready for their intended use and are classified as such until they are completed and ready for use. - 5.23 The cost of an AUC is determined using the same cost measurement principles above.
 AUC is not depreciated during the period of construction.
 When the asset is ready for use, the AUC will need to reclassified to its appropriate category of property, plant and equipment and commence depreciation. - 5.24 Recognition of cost in the carrying amount of an item of property, plant and equipment ceases when the asset in the location and condition necessary for it to be capable of operating in the manner intended by the management.
 AUC shall be classified as Property, Plant and Equipment when completed and Certificate of Practical Completion (CPC) issued.
 Amount to be recognised at the point of CPC issued shall be the total project cost (including variation order).
-Total project cost includes penultimate payment which accrued at the point of CPC. - 5.25 Where the AUC is earmarked for transfer at inception, the treatment will depend on the substance of the contractual agreement as well as nay legislation that could supplement or override those contractual terms. - 5.26 For those development projects carried out by the ministry who legally own the assets, but the assets are transferred to third party when completed, during construction period, AUC shall be capitalised.
-When such AUC are completed and transferred to third party, AUC shall be expensed off to current year as surplus or deficit. - 5.27 For those development projects carried out by the ministry as legally required but ministry has no control over the asset and has no legal ownership, then the AUC shall be expensed off as a grant to a third party.
+Total project cost includes penultimate payment which accrued at the point of CPC. - 5.25 AUC shall be reclassified as PPE when it is satisfactorily completed and taken into possession at the date stated on the Certificates of Practical Completion (CPC) and/ or other equivalent documents. - 5.26 The reclassification of AUC to PPE and AUC Payable (ABB AUC) shall be carried out in which the amount of ABB AUC is treated as an estimation in line with paragraphs 37-39 of MPSAS 3. - 5.27 Where the AUC is earmarked for transfer at inception, the treatment will depend on the substance of the contractual agreement as well as nay legislation that could supplement or override those contractual terms. - 5.28 For those development projects carried out by the ministry who legally own the assets, but the assets are transferred to third party when completed, during construction period, AUC shall be capitalised.
+When such AUC are completed and transferred to third party, AUC shall be expensed off to current year as surplus or deficit. - 5.29 For those development projects carried out by the ministry as legally required but ministry has no control over the asset and has no legal ownership, then the AUC shall be expensed off as a grant to a third party.
 Guidance on grant accounting is included in Chapter 15 Grants.